Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means something that develops independently or beyond initial control.
-The phrase suggests that life (or an idea) is taking on an energy of its own, separate from its creator.
+The idiom suggests that life (or an idea) is taking on an energy of its own, separate from its creator.

 Origin: